 Please note that if you've damaged anything deliberately or out of neglect, money could be taken out of your deposit to fix or replace them.
 You could offer to repair the damages yourself.
 This would give you more control over the cost.

 And, if your landlord does need to replace anything that's broken, they shouldn't charge more than the cost of that item.
-So, if a cheap item of furniture is damaged, they can't charge you for a brand new, expensive item to replace it.
+If a cheap item of furniture is damaged, they can't charge you for a brand-new, expensive item to replace it.

 Take photos of the property before you leave